Yelp/detect-secrets/docs/audit.md

     - detect-secrets audit --report --fail-on-unaudited --fail-on-live --fail-on-audited-real .secrets.baseline
 ```

+##### Other pipelines

+For other pipelines, you'll want to repurpose the above code to work in that pipeline.
+The general stages are:

+1. Install Python 3 (see `addons` in the [Travis example](#travis))
+2. Install detect-secrets
+3. Scan and update the baseline
+4. Run a report against the baseline

 #### Using `detect-secrets-redhat-ubi` Docker Image

-The `detect-secrets-redhat-ubi` offers some of the same benefits of the [`detect-secrets` Docker image](#using-detect-secrets-docker-image), but you cannot directly pass in detect-secrets commands.
+This Docker image offers the same benefits as the general-purpose [`detect-secrets` Docker image](#using-detect-secrets-docker-image), but you cannot directly pass in detect-secrets commands.

 Instead, reporting arguments should be passed in as environment variables.
-The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) comes packaged with this image.
+The [run-in-pipeline](./scripts/../../scripts/run-in-pipeline.sh) script comes packaged with this image.

-TODO
+Please refer to this script for a list of environment variables it takes in and what they do.

+Note that this script will update your baseline by default, unless `--env SKIP_SCAN=true` is passed in after `docker run`.
+Also, the default value for the baseline file is `.secrets.baseline`.
+If your baseline is named differently, the default value can be overridden with `--env BASELINE=your_baseline_filename`.
+Additionally, all `fail-on` options will be used by default.

+To use the image in your pipeline, add the following commands to your pipeline script:

+1. Get the latest image:
+    - `docker pull ibmcom/detect-secrets-redhat-ubi:latest`
+2. Mount the directory containing your code to the Docker image's `/code` folder, since it's the working directory for `detect-secrets`.
+Then, scan and update the baseline file, and finally run a report against it:
+    - `docker run -it -a stdout --rm -v $(pwd):/code ibmcom/detect-secrets-redhat-ubi`

 ### Output